Redsift/build-taxi-sift-guide/docs/Visualise-Data.md

 };
 ```

-The `loadView()` callback will be called from the framework every time the Sift loads or new data have been added to the Sift's storage.
+The `loadView()` callback will be called from the framework every time the Sift loads.
 This callback supports both a _synchronous_ and an _asynchronous_ return type and both need to return an object that has a similar structure to the `ret` object we are constructing here.
-We supply the path to the `html` file we want to load, a `label` which you can think of as a page title and data for a frontend code to work its magic.
+We supply the path to the `html` file we want to load and some `data` for the frontend code to work its magic.
+The `label` field which you can think of as a page title is being used by the framework in two occasions **only** the _synchronous_ response and the _asynchronous_ response when `height` equals to `none`.

 The _synchronous_ return gives the opportunity to the Sift developer to present some data or a spinner like screen to the Sift user, while data are being loaded for the view.